Icklesham – All Saints

 The chancel was rebuilt soon after the south chapel.
 Indeed, though the detail is slightly later, the presence of the late C12 wall-arcading in the south chapel, if it was from the previous chancel, suggests work on chancel and chapel was proceeding at the same time.
 The east window is C19, but the side ones are original with cinquefoil heads and curling stops on the labels and the east window has them inside, so the opening is old.
 The east window of the north chapel was probably replaced in the C19 as the Burrell drawing shows a single opening.
 The three traceried east windows make an impressive picture; possibly Winchelsea served as a model, though the detail there is finer.
 The west end was altered in the C14.
 The main west window is impressive and, though C19, unchanged from that on the undated Sharpe Collection drawing.
 The aisles were also altered, with pointed west windows and the more prominent north one was heightened, with square-headed side-windows with pierced spandrels.
 Only the faint outline of a doorway, probably also of this time, remains.

 The church as it stood by about 1350 was not further altered before the Reformation.
-The Sharpe and Burrell drawings show several changes after that, notably plain, round-headed windows in the openings of each east one.
-In 1785 the north doorway was blocked and a round west porch was added (Horsfield I p477).
+The Sharpe and Burrell drawings show that after that most windows were blocked with plain, round-headed ones inserted in the openings of each east one and this was commented upon by Sir Stephen Glynne on his visit in 1826 (SRS 101 p156).
+He does not mention that in 1785 the north doorway was blocked and a round west porch added (Horsfield I p477).
 It is not known if it had a predecessor.

 Sir George G Scott‘s obituary in The Builder (36 p360) includes Icklesham among his works, and Murray’s Guide to Sussex is elsewhere given as the source, though without a date (RIBA Library transcript, 1957 p23); however, in view of the ample documentation supporting Teulon’s responsibility, this must be an error.
 The main subsequent change was in 1928, when the top of the tower was restored to its original form (Saunders p35).